Blockchain, Crypto, Sharing, Malware - Fear Of The Internet Will Kill It

 By black listing them it stops the transactions, traceable or not— SPCoulson (@SPCoulson) September 11, 2017

 Again such a claim either fundamentually misunderstands how Bitcoin et al work or is simply misleading the reader to underline the success of the proposed solution.

 Regardless of whether these mistakes are due to ignorance or as an attempt to mislead they are concerning.
 Mr Coulson is heavily involved in Cyber Challenge UK which is an attempt to solve the UKs ailing infosec competency.
-This is concerning.
+His words may land on influential ears.

 Bitcoin does not need centralised blacklists where malicious people can file false reports, or where heavy handed AML obligations will cripple a business.
 Even if a blacklist were to exist (even in a manner such as SpamHaus) I wouldn't use it, Ablative Hosting wouldn't use it and hundreds if not thousands of other people wouldn't use it.
 Bitcoin and other cryptocoins will continue to prosper regardless.

 Sustaining Creative Expression with an Accountable, Respectable New Internet

 Later that week I engaged with none other than Neil Turkewitz who at one point was working as a part of the RIAA.
 He was lambasting respected Technology lawyers such as Neil Brown and Graham Smith for pointing out things such as UK case law countering some of his points, that due process requires courts not algorithms (for example) or that calling misuse of Copyright legislation censorship was somehow muddying the waters of actual censorship.